DannieBGoode/opensx70/_tutorials/openSX70-schematic-for-dummies.md

 So the dongle has (as of now) 6 inputs and 2 outs.
 So the Selector needs 4 inputs to let the microcontroller know the position (the shutter speed selection or whatever), then the actual switches S1 and S2 use a port each, and finally now as outputs we have the dongle LED and the flash optocoupler.

 Various spur thoughts: we have eight but we could have any combination, say 2 LEDs and only one switch.
 Another though, a few people see no use for the second switch, a see it more as blotch on the user interface.
 Making the user inferface more confusing.
 Dunno, maybe.
 My final thought is... maybe using one of the "precious" DS2408 ports to trigger the flash is a waste.
 Maybe it can be done as "normal" flash.
 Maybe.
+By the way, we use another regulator to bring the power in the dongle (for the DS2408) to 2.8V, that is within the range that the chip operates.

 My comment in the user interface.
 Maybe not a switch, but perhaps a pushbutton to set options.